Getting Started in Emcomm

 - For a portable base station such as might be needed in an emergency, having a good quality portable antenna will really help you hear other stations and help them hear you.
 You can find inexpensive portables on ebay, such as this collapsible J-pole for $30 (stand not included).
 For a portable antenna stand, a tripod made for speakers, a microphone stand, or even a simple PVC and wood stand can be pretty portable and inexpensive.

 For EmComm, it is always good to have one or two spare batteries for your HT, and a car charger (or inverter + AC charger).
-For mobile/portable stations some sort of deep-cycle 12V battery supply is key.
+For mobile/portable stations some sort of deep-cycle 12V battery supply is key for more powerful radios.
 Make sure it's not so heavy that you can' t carry it!

 A solar panel can be used to keep a 12V battery charged while you operate your mobile or portable station.
 A gas-powered generator is another option for portable power.